What makes a good personality test?

 Personality tests should be considered a part of the process, not a sole data point for decision making

 Assessments are an excellent tool to aid in human capital decision-making.
 However, they are not complete solutions.
 In practice, personality tests must not be treated as a single source of information used to make consequential hiring decisions.
-Other appropriate selection data weighed at different hiring decision points may include resume screening, structured interviews and/or work samples that are carefully designed to eliminate unconscious bias and discrimination.
+Other appropriate selection data weighed at different hiring decision points may include resume screening, structured interviews and/or work samples that are carefully designed to eliminate unconscious bias and discrimination.Â

 Bias can have an impact at many points in even a thoughtfully designed recruiting and hiring process.
 For example, interviews may induce a “like-me” bias, and resume screening has been shown to lead to unconscious bias related to gender and ethnicity.
-A key part of any assessment technology is to mitigate or eliminate biases or information that isn’t job-related from interrupting the real goal of any recruiting effort — to hire the best person for the role.
+A key part of any assessment technology is to mitigate biases or information that isn’t job-related from interrupting the real goal of any recruiting effort — to hire the best person for the role.Â

-Assessments can eliminate bias in a number of ways, by removing any personal identifiers from the data collection process, incorporating questions that have been tested for adverse impact, and allowing recruiters to consider candidate traits that exclusively predict job performance.
+Assessments can reduce bias in a number of ways, by removing any personal identifiers from the data collection process, incorporating questions that have been tested for adverse impact, and allowing recruiters to consider candidate traits that exclusively predict job performance.
 These practices move selection processes away from hiring based on personal, biased and subjective preferences to an objectively, scientifically and empirically based decision making process.

 Scientific research clearly shows that personality assessments developed according to modern professional standards can predict which job applicants are most likely to become successful performers, be more satisfied in their job, and less likely to quit, without unfair discrimination.”